anshuman4luv/RagWithOracleGenAI/README.md

-# Creating a RAG (Retrieval-Augmented Generation) with Oracle Gen AI in just 21 lines of code
+# Creating a RAG (Retrieval-Augmented Generation) with Oracle Generative AI Service in just 21 lines of code

 ## Introduction
 In this article, we'll explore how to create a Retrieval-Augmented Generation (RAG) model using Oracle Gen AI, llama index, Qdrant Vector Database, and SentenceTransformerEmbeddings.
-This 21-line code will allow you to scrape through web pages, use llama index for indexing, Oracle Gen AI for question generation, and Qdrant for vector indexing.
+This 21-line code will allow you to scrape through web pages, use llama index for indexing, Oracle Generative AI Service for question generation, and Qdrant for vector indexing.

 <img src="./rag.svg">
 </img>

 ## Limited Availability

-OCI GenAI is in Limited Availability as of today when we are creating this repo.
+Oracle Generative AI Service is in Limited Availability as of today when we are creating this repo.

 Customers can easily enter in the LA programs.
 To test these functionalities you need to enrol in the LA programs and install the proper versions of software libraries.